 He is also House Majority Whip, a party leadership role.
 Party leaders focus more on setting their party’s legislative priorties than on introducing legislation.

-Each dot in the chart below is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Clyburn is shown as a purple triangle. (analysis methodology)
+Clyburn is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot is a member of the House of Representatives positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

-Clyburn was the primary sponsor of 7 bills that were enacted:
+Clyburn was the primary sponsor of 11 bills that were enacted.
+The most recent include:

 - H.R.
 3004 (114th): To amend the Gullah/Geechee Cultural Heritage Act to extend the authorization for the Gullah/Geechee Cultural Heritage Corridor Commission.